Looking to fund your TPD cover through superannuation? Compare cover and apply.

-- When held inside super, premiums paid on any occupation TPD policies are tax deductible with your pre-tax earnings are tax deductible up to maximum allowed by the superannuation concessional contributions cap1.
+- When held inside super, premiums paid on any occupation TPD policies with your pre-tax earnings are tax deductible up to maximum allowed by the superannuation concessional contributions cap1.
 Your super fund can essentially claim a tax-deduction, which is passed onto you.

 Tax-deductions are available when you pay for premiums with your pre-tax income e.g. salary sacrifice from your employer.
 There is however, a cap on how much of these types of payments you can make towards your super (this includes any contributions that aren't going towards your life insurance premium, but just your superfund).